Jairogonza7/Jairogonza7/README.md

 - 🎓&nbsp;I’m currently studying `Computer engineering`  in `USAL`</a>

-- 🌱 &nbsp;I'm on track for learning more about `Artificial Intelligence` and `systems design`.
+- 🌱 &nbsp;I'm on track for learning more about `Software Development` and `Systems Design`.

 - 🤝&nbsp;I’m available for `freelancing`.